On the maximum principle for optimal control problems of stochastic Volterra integral equations with delay: Introduction

 On the other hand, in our previous work~\cite{Ha21+}, we showed the applicability of the maximum principle for SVIEs to discounted control problems of several types of state dynamics such as SDEs, fractional SDEs, and stochastic integro-differential equations (see Section~4.3 in \cite{Ha21+}).
 We remark that a stochastic integro-differential equation can be seen as a dynamics with unbounded delay, and the delay terms are given by Lebesgue integrals of the past trajectories of states and controls.
 The corresponding adjoint equation turned out to be an infinite horizon ABSDE of Ito--Volterra type (or an infinite horizon backward stochastic integro-differential equation).

 This paper is a continuation of our previous work \cite{Ha21+}.
 In this paper, we prove both necessary and sufficient maximum principles for infinite horizon discounted control problems of SDVIEs (with finite delay) and apply them to SDDEs and fractional SDDEs.
 To the best of our knowledge, maximum principles for fractional SDDEs and SDVIEs have not been obtained in the literature.
 Furthermore, our results on SDDEs generalize the frameworks of \cite{ChWu10,OkSuZh11} to the infinite horizon setting.
-It is remarkable that the adjoint equation corresponding to SDVIEs turns out to be a novel class of \emph{anticipated BSVIEs} (ABSVIEs, for short), which is beyond the class of ABSVIEs studied by Wen and Shi~\cite{WeSh20}.
+It is remarkable that the adjoint equation corresponding to SDVIEs becomes a novel class of \emph{anticipated BSVIEs} (ABSVIEs, for short), which is beyond the class of ABSVIEs studied by Wen and Shi~\cite{WeSh20}.
 Surprisingly, all the above results can be obtained by using our previous results \cite{Ha21+} on SVIEs without delay.
-The idea is to ``lift up'' the dimension of the state process so that the auxiliary state equation becomes a classical SVIE (without delay).
+A simple but important idea is to ``lift up'' the dimension of the SDVIE so that the auxiliary state equation becomes a classical SVIE (without delay).
+This is a new feature of SVIEs which reveals an interesting difference from SDEs, since SDDEs cannot be changed into (finite dimensional) SDEs without delay.
+For more details, see \cref{sec: SDVIE}.
 A similar idea can be seen in Example 4.12 in \cite{Ha21+}.
 Therefore, combining our previous work~\cite{Ha21+} and the current paper, we see that the general results in \cite{Ha21+} provide a \emph{unified approach} to maximum principles for many kinds of state dynamics such as SDEs, SDDEs, fractional SDEs, fractional SDDEs, stochastic integro-differential equations, SVIEs, and SDVIEs.
 The corresponding adjoint equations can be obtained by appropriate transformations of BSVIEs.
 An interesting fact is that the maximum principle in \cite{Ha21+} was proved without It\^{o}'s formula or BSDE theory.
 This means that we can recover some known maximum principles for SDEs, SDDEs, and so on, without It\^{o}'s formula or BSDE theory.